 The quest to move from a 7nm manufacturing process to a 5nm manufacturing process has begun in 2019.
 Yes, Huawei holds the bragging rights of being the first manufacturer to develop a 5nm processor.
-The Taiwanese company TSMC has also started working on 5nm EUV fabrication methods for the future chipsets.
-So, soon to join this league is Apple with its next A14 Bionic SoC as Apple is one of TSMC’s most loyal customers.
-Now, let’s talk about leaked features, specifications and benchmarks results of Apple’s upcoming A14 chip.
+Now Apple has joined the league with its next-generation A14 Bionic chip.
+With the launch of this new chip, we have further info about the CPU, GPU, and many more.
+So, let’s get right into it.

-The Non-EUV 7nm fabrication on the A13 was a power-consuming one, which resulted in Apple switching to a thicker body with bigger battery size.
+The 7nm+ fabrication on the A13 was a power-consuming one, which resulted in Apple switching to a thicker body with bigger battery size.
 However, with 5nm fabrication, we will see better power efficiency with the A14 Bionic chip.
-There is a downside to this new EUV 5nm fabrication, and that is the cost to achieve it.
-So rest assured, the price of the upcoming iPhone 12 will reach new heights in order to make up for the manufacturing cost of the new SoC.
+There is a downside to this new 5nm fabrication, and that is the cost to achieve it.
+So rest assured, the price of the upcoming iPhone 12 will likely reach new heights to make up for the manufacturing cost of the new SoC.

-Apple specifically works on its processors, to develop their software, according to the hardware and achieve the highest possible performance through well-optimized software and hardware configurations.
+Apple specifically works on its processors to develop their software, according to the hardware and achieve the highest possible performance through well-optimized software and hardware configurations.
 What Apple does with this new fabrication method remains a mystery though, and we will probably have to wait for this year’s iPhone 12 series launch to see this SoC in action.
-However, this year we are looking at 15 billion transistors as TSMC’s 5nm node will offer improved transistor density than its predecessor 7nm node.